 That was great, but even better was that my strength was returning.
 It had been almost impossible to stand without holding on to my walker, which made it really hard to do things that required one of my hands.
 To my great joy, as time went on and I continued to consume more potassium rich foods every day, my strength began to return.

 Today, months later, I’m so much better than I can imagine being able to once more walk without a walker.

 The picture above illustrates nerve damage in the form of tattered myelin sheath.
 This kind of nerve damage can cause or lead to intense pain.
 As long as your nerves are healthy the only pain you associate with them involves their rightful work, like telling you that you’ve hit your thumb with a hammer.
-Thus, it comes as a shock when your nerves transmit burning feelings as if you have the worst sunburn of your life.
+Thus, it comes as a shock when your nerves transmit burning sensations as if you have a third degree sunburn.

-If you don’t know that low vitamin B12 levels can lead to demyelination, that is, the loss of or damage to the protective sheaths on your nerves, you may have a future with years of pain burning away the joy you could otherwise have in your life.
+If you don’t know that low vitamin B12 levels can lead to demyelination, that is, the loss of or damage to the protective sheaths on your nerves, you may have a future with years of pain burning away the joy you could otherwise enjoy.

 Additionally, when the myelin sheath is damaged it no longer keeps nerve impulses on the straight and narrow, so to speak.
 They slip out, losing some of their strength.
 It is not surprising, then, that the most common symptom of motor nerve damage, is weakness.